jaisbhavana/-Integrated-Analytics-with-Azure-Synapse-End-to-End-Project/README.md

 The task involved exploring the data analytics workspace using Azure Synapse Analytics.
 Prior to commencing work, access to the following services was ensured:

-Azure Synapse Analytics, formerly known as SQL Data Warehouse, is a cloud-based analytics service offered by Microsoft Azure.
+Azure Synapse Analytics, formerly SQL Data Warehouse, is a cloud-based analytics service offered by Microsoft Azure.
 It combines enterprise data warehousing and Big Data analytics into a single integrated platform.
-It's designed to handle both large-scale data warehousing and data integration, allowing organizations to analyze and gain insights from vast amounts of data.
+It's designed to handle large-scale data warehousing and integration, allowing organizations to analyze and gain insights from vast amounts of data.

 Data was ingested into Azure Synapse through the Built-in copy task option, with 'run once now' selected.
 The following steps were completed to ingest data and query the uploaded data: